sopherapps/hymns-api/README.md

 Response: `Song` - the song deleted

+### Other Design Decisions

+- Each translation has its own scdb database, for scalability.
+  The name of the database is `f'{language}-dump.scdb'`
+- The `user` records are in their own scdb database, for scalability.
+- Access to different databases is done concurrently, for more speed.
+- All business logic is put in appropriate services in the `services` folder
+- All API related logic is in the `api` package

 ## Acknowledgements

 - Century Publishing House Ltd published the version from which most of these hymns are got.